Caelanrw/MoleculeDatabase/README.md

 Link to a folder containing all testing code utilized to observe the correctness of your code: None

 # Work Breakdown
-Hyunsoo Kim implemented the Main.java, the MoleculeDatabase.java, and the ProteinFactory.java.
-In addition, Hyunsoo worked to implement a partitioned database scheme with manual memory management.
-Hyunsoo helped discover useful PubChem APIs and put together testing and benchmarking suite, and also contributed to the README.md file.
+Hyunsoo Kim implemented the Main.java, the MoleculeDatabase.java, and the `ProteinFactory.java`.
+In addition, Hyunsoo worked to implement a partitioned database scheme with manual memory management,  Hyunsoo helped discover useful PubChem APIs and put together testing and benchmarking suite, and also contributed to the README.md file.

-Caelan Wong implemented the mostSimilar() method in Molecule.java and MoleculeDatabase.java to run whenever findMolecule() returns null.
-Also, Caelan helped with the early implementation of the addMolecule() method and created the PeriodicTable.java enum.
-In addition, Caelan implemented the deleteMolecule() function in the GUI and command line interface.
+Caelan Wong implemented the `mostSimilar()` method in Molecule.java and MoleculeDatabase.java to run whenever `findMolecule()` returns null.
+Also, Caelan helped with the early implementation of the `addMolecule()` method and created the PeriodicTable.java enum.
+In addition, Caelan implemented the `deleteMolecule()` function in the GUI and command line interface.
 Lastly, Caelan helped with the README.md.

-Phuong Khanh Tran helped implement MoleculeDatabase.java, which initializes the database, designed GUI.java, which constructs the graphical user interface, and coded MDB.java, which creates the database that can work with the GUI.
+Phuong Khanh Tran helped implement `MoleculeDatabase.java`, which initializes the database, designed `GUI.java`, which constructs the graphical user interface, and coded `MDB.java`, which creates the database that can work with the GUI.
 Additionally, Phuong contributed to writing the README.md and INSTALL.txt files.

-Tristen Liu implemented the testcases directory providing test input files in order to test the basic functionalities of the Molecule Database, as well as the downloadPubChem() function that is used in order to automatically download compounds into the database.
+Tristen Liu implemented the testcases directory providing test input files in order to test the basic functionalities of the Molecule Database, as well as the `downloadPubChem()` function that is used in order to automatically download compounds into the database.
 They also contributed to the README.md file.

-Jason Calalang implemented the findSubgraph() method in MoleculeDatabase.java and Molecule.java.
-They also helped implement the early design of the addMolecule() method and the logic behind the atom comparison in AreMoleculesEqual().
+Jason Calalang implemented the `findSubgraph()` method in MoleculeDatabase.java and Molecule.java.
+They also helped implement the early design of the addMolecule() method and the logic behind the atom comparison in `AreMoleculesEqual()`.
 They also contributed to the README.md file.

 All members signed this README.md.